 Grants receivable - Unconditional grants receivable are stated at the amount management expects to collect from outstanding balances within the next year.
 Management provides for probable uncollectible amounts through a charge to earnings and a credit to a valuation allowance based on its assessment of the current status of individual accounts.
 Balances still outstanding after management has used reasonable collection efforts are written off through a charge to the valuation allowance and a credit to grants receivable.
 Grants receivable are due primarily from government agencies and implementing partner organizations and are deemed by management to be fully collectible.
-Therefore, an allowance for doubtful accounts was not recorded at June 30, 2023 and 2022.
+Therefore, an allowance for credit losses was not recorded at June 30, 2024 and 2023.

-Receivable from CRISTA Ministries - Reserves for World Concern are managed centrally by CRISTA Ministries.
-As a result, an inter-organization receivable balance from CRISTA to World Concern of approximately \$737,000 and \$172,000 remains as of June 30, 2023 and 2022, respectively.
+Due to/from CRISTA Ministries - Reserves for World Concern are managed centrally by CRISTA Ministries.
+As a result, an inter-organization payable balance from World Concern to CRISTA of approximately \$277,000 remains as of June 30, 2024.
+An inter-organization receivable balance from CRISTA to World Concern of approximately \$737,000 remained as of June 30, 2023.